 She is currently writing The F**k It List– a sit-com with actor Sally Carman, a new musical with Lindsay Williams, her new poetry collection and a play for Proud and Loud about two young people with disabilities who fall in love online called Oh For God’s Sake.
 Her poetry will be placed on four sculptures in Oldham by the sculptor Emma Hunter in January 2016.

-Damon Fairclough is Northern Soul‘s Liverpool Correspondent.
-A freelance writer based in Liverpool (via a long-lost Sheffield of the soul), in a career spanning a shocking number of years he claims to have written about ‘brutal grey music, ultra-brite passions and the dogged persistence of memory’.
+Damon Fairclough is a freelance writer based in Liverpool (via a long-lost Sheffield of the soul).
+In a career spanning a shocking number of years, he claims to have written about ‘brutal grey music, ultra-brite passions and the dogged persistence of memory’.
 In practice, this means writing about mix-tapes, cities, theatres, haircuts, concrete, drizzle and bus stops – among other things.